micahwoods/turf_twitter_2017/README.md

 ### Getting the Tweets from each account for 2017

 I looped through these accounts one by one, getting a maximum of 3,000 tweets from each account, selecting only those sent in 2017, and storing those tweets in a file.
+This collected a total of 1,493,849 tweets sent from these accounts last year.

 ```r
 # at this point, it is 6271 accounts